franlero/scrum-board/README.md

-# scrum-board
+# sticker-board
-JavaScript Scrum App to manage tasks with ease.
+JavaScript application to manage stickers on a board.

 > Warning : It uses localstorage to store your tasks, make sure you don't clean up your Local Storage for this app atleast.